-The Introduction has to state the context of the question – the law is complicated and often seen as unfair.
-This is your Opening Statement (also known as the General Statement).
+- A general statement – state the context of the question (e.g.The law is complicated and often seen as unfair).

 Deciding on what punishment fits the crime is an incredibly complicated task.
 In order to simplify the legal process and to ensure fairness, fixed penalties for each crime have to be agreed on.
 However, there are certain circumstances when an individual’s background must be considered when deciding on the punishment.
 In my opinion, this is the only way that a legal system can operate fairly, and I will outline my reasons below.

 Having fixed punishments for each type of crime is preferable for several reasons.
 Firstly, it allows criminals to be treated fairly and ensures that no one will be discriminated against.
 Fixed penalties are entirely objective and have been carefully regulated over many years and by a number of legal experts.
 Furthermore, a fixed punishment can act as a deterrent, discouraging would-be offenders from committing crimes and leading to a safer society.